 Office assistants assist with smaller projects and tasks within the Office of Sustainability.
 Jobs may include creating graphics and editing office documents, as well as essential clerical work.

-> Contact or Cara Walters at email@example.com or Dr. Leslie North at firstname.lastname@example.org for more information and to volunteer.
+Contact Cara Walters at email@example.com or Dr. Leslie North at firstname.lastname@example.org for more information and to volunteer.

-> WKU Resource Conservation Volunteer Opportunities
+WKU Resource Conservation Volunteer Opportunities

 - Diddle/Smith Recycling Program: On-Campus Opportunity

 This program engages student organizations and community groups in cleaning Smith Stadium and Diddle Arena after each football/basketball game, and other large events, in exchange for $500.
 Please visit our website for program details and to register.
 Minimum group size required.